Lyapunov criteria for uniform convergence of conditional distributions of absorbed Markov processes: Application to multidimensional Feller diffusions absorbed when one of the coordinates hits 0

+This gives the intuition to check our criterion in dimension 1\footnote{Note that more efficient criteria exist for one-dimensional diffusions (see~\cite{ChampagnatVillemonais2015}).
+The interest of our criterion comes from the fact that it applies to multi-dimensional processes.}.
+The multi-dimensional case of Theorem~\ref{thm:FellerMain} requires a more careful study, since we need to consider cases where some of the coordinates of the process are close to 0 or $+\infty$, and the others belong to some compact set.

-\begin{proof} Up to a linear scaling of the coordinates, we can assume without loss of generality that $\gamma_i=2$ for all $1\leq i\leq d$, so we will only consider this case from now on.
-Note that Assumption~\ref{hyp:Feller} is not modified by the rescaling.
+\begin{proof}[Proof of Theorem~\ref{thm:FellerMain}] Up to a linear scaling of the coordinates, we can assume without loss of generality that $\gamma_i=2$ for all $1\leq i\leq d$, so we will only consider this case from now on.
+Note that Assumption~\ref{hyp:Feller} is not modified by the rescaling (up to appropriate changes of the constants $a$, $B_a$, $C_a$ and $D_a$).

-We shall make use of Corollary~\ref{cor:true-Lyap}.
-We divide the proof into five steps, respectively devoted to the construction of a function $\varphi$ satisfying Conditions~(a), of a function $V$ satisfying Condition~(b), to the proof of~\eqref{eq:survie<V}, to the proof of a local Harnack inequality, and to check Assumption~\ref{hyp:Doeblin-local}, Assumption~\ref{hyp:moments-expo} and Assumption~\ref{hyp:Harnack-local}.
+We divide the proof into five steps, respectively devoted to the construction of a function $\varphi$ satisfying the first inequality in~\eqref{eq:true-Lyap-1}, of a function $V$ satisfying the second inequality in~\eqref{eq:true-Lyap-1}, to the proof of~\eqref{eq:survie<V}, to the proof of a local Harnack inequality (needed to check Assumption~\ref{hyp:Doeblin-local}), and the proofs of~Assumption~\ref{hyp:Doeblin-local} and of~Assumption~\ref{hyp:moments-expo}.